 Organizer: Rachel Emerine Hicks

-This session seeks to renew a conversation on the schooling systems within the Pacific Islands, particularly at the primary and secondary levels (although tertiary level contributions are also welcome).
-Whether from personal experience at schools or from research about the schooling systems, in this session, I hope to discuss how schools throughout the Pacific become sites of both cultural preservation and cultural change.
-How does schooling prepare (or not) students for entering the workplace or returning to their village?
-How does schooling change students' understanding of their home cultures and villages?
+This session seeks to renew the conversation on schooling systems within the Pacific Islands, particularly at the primary and secondary levels (although tertiary level contributions are also welcome).
+Whether from personal experience at schools or from research about the schooling systems, in this session, we plan to discuss how schools throughout the Pacific become sites of both cultural preservation and cultural change.
+Some of the questions we will explore are: How does schooling prepare (or not) students for entering the workplace or returning to their village?
+How does schooling change students' understanding of their home cultures, languages, and villages?
 How is the access to technology in urban centers and schools changing the way students learn and interact with their traditional values?

 Rachel Hicks, University of California–San Diego <firstname.lastname@example.org>